 The Fund is not a national source to fund projects that are local or regional in nature or designed to strengthen a single organization.
-It is a fund to support national projects-projects that embrace diverse constituents from around the country and that have the potential to positively impact the national infrastructure for the dance, jazz, presenting and/or theatre fields.
+It is a fund to support national projects-projects that embrace diverse constituents from around the country and that have the potential to positively impact the national infrastructure for the dance, jazz, presenting and/or theater fields.
 Many of the projects that were rejected focused on single communities or regions, and projects where the potential national impact and project constituency were unclear were not invited.

 The Fund expressly does not support tours, programming and/or services at a single organization or within a smaller community or constituency, even if it purports to be a national model for others and/or draws from a national pool of artists.
 Tours, residencies, etc., are amply supported by DDCF through multiple regranting programs and explicitly fall outside of the purview of the Fund for National Projects.
-A fuller description of those programs and links to those intermediaries can be found here.

 The Fund expressly does not fund the creation of, or the amplification of, competitions or granting programs already in existence.

 The Fund does not fund the expansion in the number of services available to a particular field.
 As an example: given the number of leadership development programs currently being offered in a national, regional or local context, the creation of a new leadership program needs to clearly make an argument that its approach, structure and/or impact will be substantially different than that of already existing programs.
 Simply increasing the number of programs available without expanding the very nature of those programs is an insufficient justification for a project to be invited to submit a full proposal.

 The Fund is designed to improve the infrastructure of the field and not to facilitate the creation of new work per se.
 Proposals that are centered heavily in producing festivals or commissioning new works fall outside of the intent of this initiative and were not invited to advance further.